Mackmiller/Arduino-Classwork/Midterm/readme.md

 THINGS I LEARNED

 1) command line execution: with a little outside help, I was able to modify Len Shustek's Playtune program so that I could run it on my Mac and convert any midi file I wanted.
 This was made possible through his additional little program called "miditones".
-The file is translated into binary and coded into a version of C. Attached are the folders for both, with original examples(Maple Rag and Bach) as well as the additional files(Beatles and Bydlo) that I converted.
+The file is translated into binary and coded into a version of C. Attached are the folders for both, with the code for the original examples, as well as the additional files(Beatles and Bydlo) that I converted.

 2) momentary buttons are a thing: I thought all pushbutton switches were momentary.
 So when I began to have issues with running my program just from switching to a bigger button, I initially thought there was a problem with the code.
 It took me hours to figure out that it was the hardware (yikes).
 So I went to RadioShack's going out of business sale and grabbed most of their remaining buttons to test out different kinds and realized that momentary buttons were a thing.
 And now I have an endless button supply.